Penne Pasta with Sun-dried Tomato and Portobello Mushroom Sauce

 Prep time: 15 minutes (Cooking Time: 15 to 20 minutes)

 What makes this recipe healthy is that what is omitted is as important as what it contains.
-Some pasta dishes with a simple marinara sauce can still use a lot of oil, and ingredients that bring out contrasting flavors.
+Some pasta dishes with a simple marinara sauce can still use a lot of oil.
 People on a restricted fat diet can feel good about eating this dish because it uses only a small amount of fat — olive oil — which is monounsaturated.

 - 1 1/2 cups hot water Add to list